MileHacker Logo

 Water & Healing

-Mauá is away from the sea; no beaches or large public pool clubs.
+Mauá is not on the coast; no beaches or large public pool clubs.
 Traditional healing practices are not a prominent feature for tourists.
 Visit Parque Ecológico Gruta Santa Luzia for simple relaxation amidst nature.

 Entertainment and Nightlife in Mauá